charlesmulder/pdf-to-csv-to-qif-or-ofx/README.md

 ```

 ## Tips
-When downloading statements from Standard Bank website we prefer OFX.

-When converting from pdf to csv we prefer QIF

-In asset and expense accounts, debits increase the balance and credits decrease the balance.
-In liability, equity and income accounts, credits increase the balance and debits decrease the balance.

-In traditional double-entry accounting, the left column in the register is used for debits, while the right column is used for credits.
-Accountants record increases in asset and expense accounts on the debit (left) side, and they record increases in liability, revenue, and equity accounts on the credit (right) side.
-GnuCash follows this convention in the register.

-Opening balances are linked to Equity::Opening Balance Account
-Income is linked to Income Account
+- Use process dates for credit card transactions.
+- Use posting dates for CSV imports

-*Salary should be split as follows:*
-In this example, choose the deposit account (Assets:Checking) and then enter the amount that is being deposited into it (e.g. $670).
+> Salary should be split as follows: In this example, choose the deposit account (Assets:Checking) and then enter the amount that is being deposited into it (e.g. $670).
 Follow this by entering the amounts for the various taxes: Expenses:Taxes:Federal account, $180; Expenses:Taxes:Medicare account, $90; and Expenses:Taxes:Social Security account, $60.
 Finally, enter the gross total of your paycheck ($1,000 in this example) as a withdrawal transfer from Income:Salary.

 ### Depreciation
 [write off table](http://www.sars.gov.za/AllDocs/LegalDoclib/Rulings/LAPD-IntR-R-BGR-2012-07%20-%20Wear%20And%20Tear%20Depreciation%20Allowance.pdf)